TRohit20/Blogs-Website/README.md

 # Contribution
 Feel free to contribute in any way you wish to.
 Steps to follow to contribute:
+Anything to correct or contribute?

+1. Raise an issue mentioning the changes you'd like or to make

-1. Fork the repository
+2. Fork the repository or clone it to your local computer

-2. Make changes or contributions in a new branch
+3. Contribute by making changes as you wish by creating a new branch

-3. And open a pull request
+4. Open a pull request to merge the new branch of your repo with the main repo here NOTE: Mention the Issue number the pull request will be closing.